 Non-native black rats are believed to be introduced to Palmyra during the U.S. military occupation of the Atoll in the 1940s.
 The introduced rats are severely degrading the ecosystem by preying on seabird eggs, chicks, and land crabs, and outcompeting native species for limited food resources.
 The rats also prey on native plant seeds and spread invasive plants that threaten the survival of the native Pisonia forest.
 These spectacular native trees are extremely important to Palmyra’s rich ecosystem, providing nesting and roosting sites for numerous seabirds, and by depositing bird guano that serves as a fertilizer source and food supply for life in the forest understory.

-Free from the threat of non-native rats, Palmyra’s Pisonia forest and seabird species will have the opportunity to recover.
-Species previously eliminated from the island due to predation by non-native rats will be able to return, where they can once again flourish.
+Free from the threat of non-native rats, Palmyra’s Pisonia forest and seabird species now have the opportunity to recover.
+Species previously eliminated from the island due to predation by non-native rats are now able to return, where they can once again flourish.